How to Prepare for Moving Help

 Do I provide a dolly, or do the movers bring it with them?
 What about supplies to wrap and protect my furniture and appliances?

 If you’re moving with U-Pack and choose to hire moving help, the movers will bring a dolly and basic hand tools with them, and you will provide the other packing and loading supplies.
-Moving boxes and other supplies like packing paper, moving blankets, and packing tape at the U-Pack Box Store (and you can get a 10% discount on boxes and moving supplies with a U-Pack reservation!)
+Moving boxes and other supplies like packing paper, moving blankets, and packing tape at the U-Pack Box Store.

 How do I handle problems with the movers?

 Every group of movers should have a crew leader to address any concerns or issues with.
 If you feel uncomfortable addressing your concerns with the crew leader, call the agency you booked the movers through or contact the movers directly.

 What other questions do you have about moving day?

 Whether it relates to moving help or you just have other questions about moving, we’re happy to help!
 Leave a comment below and we’ll get back to you.
 And if you’re considering a U-Pack move (with moving help), get a free moving quote to start comparing your options or give us a call at 800-413-4799 to talk in more detail about your move.